 You know your HDMI port works and you know your computer’s video card has connected to other HDMI devices before this time, but now the two just can’t seem to work together.

 These six steps will take you through the troubleshooting process to determine which part of the digital chain of devices is breaking down on you.
+If your HDMI is not working, these checks can help you isolate whether the issue is with the cable, port, display or source device.

 Step 1: Check for multiple input displays